HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

         back_reg_file: str,
 ):
     """
-    IMPLICITLY ASSUMES THE REGION IS A CIRCLE

-    :param str cur_obs_id: The XRISM ObsID for which to generate an Xtend spectrum.
-    :param str cur_xtend_data_class:
-    :param str event_file:
+    Function that wraps the HEASoftPy interface to the HEASoft extractor tool, set up to generate spectra from XRISM-Xtend observations.
+The function will generate a spectrum for the source region and a background spectrum for the background region.

+    :param str event_file: Path to the event list (usually cleaned, but not necessarily) we wish to generate a XRISM-Xtend spectrum from.
+ObsID and dataclass information will be extracted from the EVENTS table header.
     :param str out_dir: The directory where output files should be written.
-    :return: A tuple containing the processed ObsID, the log output of the pipeline, and a boolean flag indicating success (True) or failure (False).
-    :rtype: Tuple[str, hsp.core.HSPResult, bool]
+    :param SkyCoord rel_src_coord: The source coordinate (RA, Dec) of the source region for which we wish to generate a light curve.
+    :param Quantity rel_src_radius: The radius of the source region for which we wish to generate a light curve.
+    :param str src_reg_file: Path to the region file defining the source region for which we wish to generate a light curve.
+    :param str back_reg_file: Path to the region file defining the background region for which we wish to generate a light curve.
     """

-    # Validity check on the passed data class
+    # We can extract the ObsID and data class directly from the header of the event
-    if cur_xtend_data_class[0] != "3":
-        raise ValueError(
-            f"The first digit of the Xtend data class ({cur_xtend_data_class}) " "must be 3 for in-flight data."
-        )
+    #  list - it is safer than having them be passed to this function separately.
+    with fits.open(event_file) as read_evto:
+        cur_obs_id = read_evto["EVENTS"].header["OBS_ID"]
+        cur_xtend_data_class = read_evto["EVENTS"].header["DATACLAS"]

     # Get RA, Dec, and radius values in the right format
     ra_val = rel_src_coord.ra.to("deg").value.round(6)
     dec_val = rel_src_coord.dec.to("deg").value.round(6)
     rad_val = rel_src_radius.to("deg").value.round(4)

-    # Set up the output file name for the light curve we're about to generate.
+    # Set up the output file names for the source and background spectra we're
+    #  about to generate.
     sp_out = (
         f"xrism-xtend-obsid{cur_obs_id}-dataclass{cur_xtend_data_class}-"
         f"ra{ra_val}-dec{dec_val}-radius{rad_val}deg-enALL-"
         f"spectrum.fits"
     )
-    # The same file name, but with 'spectrum' changed to 'back-spectrum', for the
-    #  background light curve.
-    sp_back_out = sp_out.replace(f"-radius{rad_val}deg", "").replace(
-        "spectrum", "back-spectrum"
-    )
+    back_sp_out = os.path.basename(BACK_SP_PATH_TEMP).format(oi=cur_obs_id,
+                                                   xdc=cur_xtend_data_class,
+                                                   ra=ra_val,
+                                                   dec=dec_val)

     # Create a temporary working directory
     temp_work_dir = os.path.join(